BebeSparkelSparkel/hra/README.md

 The file data need to be preceded file meta line.

-The lines following the file meta line are data lines.
+The lines following the file meta line can be data lines.
 Data lines can be intermixed with lines that begin with comments and redefinitions that should not be included in the data.

+To have the
+- meta
+- comment
+- redefine
+- continuation
+- trailing
-To have the meta, comment, redefine, continuation, or terminator operators at the beginning of a data line, the escape operator must precede the operator to allow them to be included in data.
+operators at the beginning of a data line, the escape operator must precede the operator to allow them to be included in data.

 File data ends at the last non-empty data line.